bg-rocha/DataScience_InterviewQuestions/README.md

 My solution in python to data science interview questions

-All question are available at https://platform.stratascratch.com/
+All question are available at [Stratascratch plataform](https://platform.stratascratch.com/)